Everyone is talking about it. 70.000 travel every year the Danube Cycle Path. You have to do it once, the Danube Cycle Path from Passau to Vienna.

-The tour from Passau to Vienna is often divided into 7 stages, on average 50 km per day.
+The cycle tour from Passau to Vienna is often divided into 7 stages, with an average distance of 50 km per day.

 Cycling down the Danube Cycle Path just like that is wonderful.

-It is particularly beautiful to cycle directly along the free-flowing river, such as in the Wachau on the Danube south bank from Aggsbach-Dorf to Bacharnsdorf, or through the Au from Schönbühel to Aggsbach-Dorf.
+It is particularly nice to cycle directly along the last free flowing stretch of the Danube in Austria in the Wachau on the southern bank of the Danube from Aggsbach-Dorf to Bacharnsdorf, or through the Au from Schönbühel to Aggsbach-Dorf.